 The David R. Cheriton School of Computer Science is one of the world’s most prominent computer science institutions, with a legacy of leadership in computer science research and education.
 Our School is the home to more than 95 faculty members and 50 administrative, instructional and technical staff.
 We have 16 research groups and are educating more than 400 graduate students and 3,600 undergraduate students.

-For more than 50 years, Computer Science at Waterloo has been a top computer science school in Canada and amongst the best internationally.
+For more than 50 years, we have been a top computer science school in Canada and amongst the best internationally.
 Our faculty members are distinguished scholars: six Fellows of the Royal Society of Canada, six recipients of Lifetime Achievement Awards in Computer Science from CS-Can/Info-Can, five Fellows of the Association for Computing Machinery (ACM), four Fellows of the Institute of Electrical and Electronics Engineers (IEEE), two Tier 1 Canada Research Chairs, and 15 recipients of Ontario Early Researcher Awards!

 Our research spans the field of computer science, from core work on systems, theory, AI and machine learning, database and programming languages, to human-computer interaction, information retrieval, scientific and mathematical computing, and DNA and quantum computing.
 Our researchers and their students have recently: